philchristensen/antioch/README.md

 Introduction
 -------------
-txSpace is a web application for building scalable, interactive virtual worlds.
+antioch is a web application for building scalable, interactive virtual worlds.

 Begun as a MOO-like system for building virtual worlds, the goal was to take the LambdaMOO approach to creating online worlds, and update it in hopes of attracting new players to an old idea.

-Like many MOO-clones before it, txSpace uses Python as its internal scripting language.
+Like many MOO-clones before it, antioch uses Python as its internal scripting language.
 This provides a powerful environment for game authors, while a flexible object model allows for creation of complex in-game objects.